TI tether rig for solving secular spinrate change problem of electric sail: Control algorithm

 \subsection{Factor $f_6$}

 The final throttling factor $f_6$ is used to settle the E-sail thrust to a wanted value $F_\mathrm{goal}$.
-We estimate the E-sail thrust on the tether rig as
+We estimate the E-sail thrust on the tether rig by using the inertial coordinate frame equation

-where $\mathbf{p}$ is the momentum of the tether rig relative to the spacecraft (determined by imaging and finite differencing the remote unit angular positions) and $m_\mathrm{rig}$, $m_\mathrm{tot}$ is the mass of the tether rig and the total mass, respectively.
+where $\mathbf{p}$ is the momentum of the tether rig relative to the spacecraft (determined by imaging and finite differencing the remote unit angular positions), $m_\mathrm{rig}$ is the mass of the tether rig and $m_\mathrm{sc}$ is the mass of the spacecraft body.
 The first term is due to acceleration of the tether rig with respect to the spacecraft body and the second term is due to acceleration of the spacecraft with respect to an inertial frame of reference.
 The time average of the first term is obviously zero, but its instantaneous value is usually nonzero and it carries information about tether rig oscillations that we want to damp.
 The instantaneous thrust exerted on the whole system (spacecraft plus tether rig) is

 From the instantaneous $\mathbf{F}_\mathrm{tot}$ we calculate a time-averaged version $\mathbf{F}_\mathrm{tot}^\mathrm{ave}$ by keeping on solving the time-dependent differential equation

 where $\tau_\mathrm{d6}=1200$ s is another damping timescale parameter.
 Finally the overall throttling factor $f_6$ is calculated as